healeycodes/bitcask-lite/README.md

 ## Performance

-The in-memory key store is a concurrent map.
-Each map shard has a lock to allow concurrent access.
+The key store is a concurrent map with locking map shards.

 Reading a value requires a single disk seek.